ml-toolkits/mlflavors/README.rst

 Contributing
 ------------

-Contributions from the community are more than welcome.
-I will be happy to support the inclusion and development of new features and flavors.
+Contributions from the community are welcome, I will be happy to support the inclusion and development of new features and flavors.
 To open an issue or request a new feature, please open a GitHub issue.